McMasterRS/lm_agile-development/github-agile.md

 Finally, click the **Save** button.

 Following this change, you will be able to move completed and closed user stories at the end of an iteration instead of archiving them.
+Note that you can still archive completed tasks or spikes.
 ## Add Roadmap

 Now that our board is ready, we will create an alternate view in GitHub Projects for our roadmap.